Mikejo5000/vsts-docs-pr/docs/work/work-items/view-add-work-items.md

 * **My activity**: lists all work items that you have recently viewed or updated.
 * **Recently created**: lists all work items recently created in the project.

 ## Add a work item

 Add a work item from within the hub is just one click away.
-You can add a work item for any type that's enabled in the project from the **New item** drop down menu.
+You can add a work item for any type that's defined for the project from the **New item** drop down menu.

 0. Click New Work Item and choose the work item type you want.